ANNIZHENG/Solar-Cycle/README.md

 Steps we took to analyze change in Sunspot Change from 1992 to 2020: (Yizhou Wan)

-1.Use code in etl_code/etl_sunSpot/MapReduce directory to get the cleaned number of sunspots in each day during the years.
+1. Use code in etl_code/etl_sunSpot/MapReduce directory to get the cleaned number of sunspots in each day during the years.
-2.The result is shown as a MapReduce output, then I put it as a txt file and send it to Final_Proj/Hive_Table/second_num as the final version for hive table (on Peel).
+2. The result is shown as a MapReduce output, then I put it as a txt file and send it to Final_Proj/Hive_Table/second_num as the final version for hive table (on Peel).
-3.Run the commands in profiling_code/profiling_sunSpot/hive_command_for_sunspots.txt, which will create one main table and three sub tables presenting each cycle we think there might have.
+3. Run the commands in profiling_code/profiling_sunSpot/hive_command_for_sunspots.txt, which will create one main table and three sub tables presenting each cycle we think there might have.
-4.After creating the Hive table, we calculate the max, min and average number of sunspots for each cycle.
+4. After creating the Hive table, we calculate the max, min and average number of sunspots for each cycle.
-5.Results of these table commands can be found in the screenshots in ana_code/ana_sunSpot/analysis_using_hive directory
+5. Results of these table commands can be found in the screenshots in ana_code/ana_sunSpot/analysis_using_hive directory

 Steps we took to analyze change in Solar Magnetic Field Strength from 1992 to 2020 (Anni Zheng):